vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 sky :: blue-⊥
 </div>
 {: .quote .example}
+Example (10.7.2)
+{: .examplecaption}

 #### The Russell-Zarmelo Paradox

 So far, we've talked about stuff that is part of the real historical canon of Navyanyāya.
-Below, I'll apply some of these ideas to talking about the Russel-Zarmelo paradox; although I personally don't know of a discussion of this paradox in an actual Nyāya text.
-Puzzles about self-reference are something Naiyyāyikas do talk about, though.
-So, the topic is still within the arena of Navyanyāya.
+Below, I'll apply some of these ideas to talking about the Russel-Zarmelo paradox.
+Although I personally don't know of a discussion of this paradox in an actual Nyāya text, puzzles about self-reference are something Naiyyāyikas do talk about (as we mentioned earlier, with regard to Udayāna's discussion about 'natural types').
+So, the topic is still within the broad canvas of Navyanyāya issues.

 The paradox in its original setting was intended to show that set theory with unrestricted set comprehensions, i.e. the ability to define a set